 Time: 6.15pm - 8pm

-Venue: William McMahon Ball Lecture Theatre, Old Arts building, University of Melbourne
+Venue: William McMahon Ball Lecture Theatre, Old Arts (Building 149), The University of Melbourne

 This event is supported by the Australasian Centre for Italian Studies (ACIS) and the Trust and Cultural Exchange Project (funded by the Faculty of Arts, University of Melbourne)